vojone/GrammArt/README.md

 ## How to run

+The app is deployed here: [vojone.github.io/GrammArt/](https://vojone.github.io/GrammArt/).

-No installation steps are needed.
+If you want to run the app localy, no installation steps are needed.
 Just open *index.html* in browser.
 Supported browser are now:

 - **Firefox**
 - **Edge**